Bill Elliott: 1986

-The 1987 Season: Battling Dale Earnhardt, and setting the All-Time Fastest Qualifying Records
+1987: Battling Dale Earnhardt and qualifying records

 Elliott started the 1987 season with a bang, first winning the Busch Clash during Daytona Speedweeks, then going on to win his second Daytona 500 in dominating fashion, starting from the pole position (his third consecutive Daytona 500 pole position), and leading 104 of the 200 laps.
 He won another five races that season, including the Talladega 500, another win at Michigan, and winning three of the final four races at Charlotte, Rockingham, and Atlanta.
 Elliott also won eight poles, and finished 2nd in the final championship point standings again, this time to Dale Earnhardt by 489 points.
 Elliott and Earnhardt were essentially the only two championship contenders all year in 1987, as both battled and tangled with each other all year.
 They both combined for winning 17 of the 29 races in 1987 (Earnhardt with 11 wins, Elliott with 6 wins), and finishing 1-2 four times that season, which included Earnhardt beating Elliott on a last lap pass in the spring race at Darlington, the TranSouth 500, when Elliott ran out of gas on the last lap.
 Elliott beat Earnhardt to the checkered flag three times in 1987 at Michigan, Rockingham, and the season finale at Atlanta.
 The most infamous moment between Elliott and Earnhardt occurred in The 1987 Winston All-Star race, when Elliott and Earnhardt tangled on the front-stretch at Charlotte, in what has become known in NASCAR lore as "The Pass In The Grass".

 Bill Elliott's 1987 Daytona 500 Winning Ford Thunderbird, which also set the all-time fastest qualifying speed at Daytona International Speedway at 210.364 MPH, on display at the Georgia Racing Hall of Fame.

 However, Elliott's most lasting accomplishment that year was setting two NASCAR qualifying records, which stand to this day.
 At Daytona for that year's Daytona 500, he set the NASCAR speed record with an average speed of 210.364 mi/h.
 He broke his own record later that year at Talladega for that year's Winston 500, with an average speed of 212.809 mi/h; the previous record he set in 1986 was 209.383 mi/h.
 In both races, he used a Ford Thunderbird which contained an engine built by his brother Ernie Elliott.
-However, at Talladega, Bobby Allison was spun and went airborne into the catch fence, tearing a large section away and injuring several fans.
+However, at Talladega, Bobby Allison was spun and went airborne into the Catch Fence, tearing a large section away and injuring several fans.
 After this incident, NASCAR mandated the use of restrictor plates at Daytona and Talladega.
 As a result, Elliott's speed records will likely never be broken.